Healthy fitness zone mile run

 Performance Documentation Methods

 Keep a detailed log of your mile run results.
 Include the date, time, weather, and any factors that might have affected your performance.
-This helps you spot patterns and trends in your fitness goals and running progress20.
+This helps you spot patterns and trends in your fitness goals and running progress.
 Use a fitness app or spreadsheet to record and analyze your data over time.

 Goal-Setting Strategies

-running progress
+Running progress

 “The only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.” – Steve Jobs